 When the court decides that the assets should have been disclosed, you will have the opportunity to request the revision of a property division order.
 A lookback can also be asked if the property or asset that was revealed was misrepresented in terms of its value.
 However, you should note that a lookback will not be allowed if the financial records were supplied but were not reviewed.
 A lookback will also not be permitted if the documents on the property’s value were not requested.

-It is vital that when you do decide to hire a divorce lawyer to represent you during a lookback, you hire a lawyer that can understand the complex process of the division after divorce decrees.
+It is vital that when you do decide to hire a divorce lawyer in El Paso County to represent you during a lookback, you hire a lawyer that can understand the complex process of the division after divorce decrees.

 How to Find the Right Attorney to Work on Your Case